Itch Relief for Dogs : Best Products Review

 It provide fast relief for itchy, dry and irritated dog skin on contact.

 With 10 years of experience in human skincare before turning their attention to pets, Anicura have created a range of products specifically aimed at pets with allergy-prone skin.

-Their range includes gels, sprays and insect repellents all containing naturally proven ingredients to soothe your dog's skin.
+Their range includes gels and sprays containing naturally proven ingredients to soothe your dog's skin.

 They provide deep hydration and nutrition to encourage healthy skin so any dogs prone to itchy, sensitive skin will benefit from using Anicura.

 Anicura suggest initially applying the gel 3-4 times a day.
 It's worth noting that their gel can even be applied if your dog has broken skin.